NormanDunbar/TraceCollier/README.md

 - You can specify the maximum depth for cursors to be reported.
 The default is zero. (`--depth=n` or `-d=n`) Only cursors with a lower or equal depth will be reported.
 If you use `--depth=3` then only cursors with depth 0, 1 2 or 3 will be reported on.

+## Free eBook - Oracle Trace File Explained

+You can always download the latest, free, copy of my eBook on Oracle Trace files at <https://github.com/NormanDunbar/OracleTraceFilesExplained/releases>.

+## Get the Latest Binary

+Go to <https://github.com/NormanDunbar/TraceMiner2/releases>, chose the latest release, and then choose your desired version.
+Files here will be for Windows or Linux in 32 and 64 bit versions.
+The source code used to build these versions is also available to download from the release that you are looking at - should you require it.

 ## Download the Source

 Go to <https://github.com/NormanDunbar/TraceMiner2> and click the clone or download button.
 Choose the option to download a zip file.